RetroGamer74/ESP8266_Homebrew_2.0_Switch_Pegaswitch/README.md

 Important Notes
 ===============

 Nintendo Switch looks to be some issue when password is enabled in Wifi ESP8266 chip.
-When you change the settings, set a new name for the Wifi SSID, and set a new password.
-Then save and restart the chip.
-When you scan networks again Nintendo Switch will still show the old Wifi SSID.
-Be careful to select the right one.
+I recommend not to set password while issue is fixed.